sassoftware/python-sasctl/src/sasctl/pzmm/README.md

 ## Demos

-The following demo video walks through the process of importing a Python model in SAS Model Manager in Viya and shows most of the current features of PZMM.
-(Note that for this release, the module import statement will need to be `import sasctl.pzmm as pzmm` instead of `import pzmm`.)
+The following demo video walks through the process of importing a Python model in SAS Model Manager in SAS Viya and shows most of the current features of PZMM.
+(Note that for this release, the module import statement needs to be `import sasctl.pzmm as pzmm` instead of `import pzmm`.)
 [<img src="pzmmintro.jpg" alt="drawing" width="600"/>](https://players.brightcove.net/3665946608001/default_default/index.html?videoId=6164663310001)

 ## License